vadim-softaria/clamav-faq/faq/faq-eol.md

 The naming convention for ClamAV releases uses three numbers (X.Y.Z) where the first two (X.Y) identify a major release and the last one (Z) a minor release.

-As of March 2013, the latest major release is 0.97 and the latest minor release is 0.97.7.
+As of April 23 2013, the latest major release is 0.97 and the latest minor release is 0.97.8.

 Before releasing a CVD update, we verify that it can be correctly loaded by the latest two major releases of ClamAV and all the minor versions released after each of them.